dribdat/dribdat/USAGE.md

 ### 2. Find your team

-Every hackathon team should have a public project page on dribdat.
+Every active team should have a public project page on dribdat.

-These are sometimes categorized according to the challenge topic they address at the top of the event page, which is a kind of map of the hackathon.
+These are sometimes categorized according to the challenge topic they address at the top of the event page, which is a kind of digital map.
 The button at the far right (&#9776;) switches to a list mode, which can also help you to find your team if there are a lot of challenges.
 Here is an example from a recent Dribdat event which uses categories:

 ![EvalHack screenshot](https://us-east-1.linodeobjects.com/dribdat/uploads/upload_5f353fb2f1a035c8a2a2d84f50121ca1.png)

-If your team does not yet have a project, then you may (administrators can disable this) be able to create one with the green **Start project** button (which is called **Announce Challenge** before the hackathon begins) to create a project:
+If your team does not yet have a project, then you may (administrators can disable this) be able to create one with the green **Start project** button (which is called **Announce Challenge** before the event begins) to create a project:

 ![](dribdat/static/img/screenshot_start.png)